aparveen8/8_bit_SRAM_using_mixed_signal/README.md

 ## Writer Circuit

 This circuit provides the input to the 6T SRAM cell.
 The funtionality of this block is to provide bl and blb to the SRAM cell, when the inputs wl and din are high the bl and blb will also be high else both the outputs will be low.
 For this design the Writer Circuit has been designed using the NgVeri feature of the eSIM.
-The Verilog code is as follows:
+The Verilog code is given above.
-	module ayesha_writer_circuit(bl,blb,wl,din);
-	input wl,din;
-	output reg bl,blb;
-	always @(wl,din) begin
-	bl = wl & din;
-	blb = !bl;
-	end
-	endmodule

 <p align="center">
   <img src="images/writer.png"></br>